Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 Example of a paid display ad shown to website visitors

-Adsterra works with over 35,000 direct publishers that can generate high-quality traffic for CPA offers you promote.
-You can rely on Adsterra when buying CPM or CPC traffic from 248 GEOs.
+Adsterra works with over 36,000 direct publishers from 248 GEOs that can generate high-quality traffic for CPA offers you promote.
+You can rely on Adsterra to use the top converting ad formats with 30% higher CTRs than web push ads for your ad campaigns.

 GET QUALITY TRAFFIC

-You don’t need to pay a dime for organic traffic, but it takes time to build, unlike paid traffic.
+You don’t need to pay a dime for organic traffic that comes from search engine results, say from Google search.
+However, it takes time to build, unlike paid traffic.
 Search engine optimization (SEO) is the most common way to get organic traffic.
 You should structure your website and posts in a way that makes them rank high on search engines.
-Use the right keywords, headings, image formats, etc. Backlinks from other websites also help build up organic traffic.
+Apply keyword research, use the right keywords (but please mind keyword stuffing that Google doesn’t like), headings, image formats, etc. Backlinks from other websites also help build up organic traffic and attract visitors.

-The good thing about this type of traffic is that once you build it up, it has a lot of staying power, unlike paid traffic which disappears once you stop advertising.
+The good thing about this type of traffic is that once you build it up, it has a lot of staying power.

-There are many factors to consider if you want to pick a good source of affiliate marketing traffic:
+There are many factors to consider for affiliate marketers to bring business success when picking a good source of affiliate marketing traffic:

 • Cost, or how much you’ll pay for the traffic;

-Every paid traffic source has a specific cost, depending on its type, quality, the number of locations you target, etc. There’s much competition for websites that bring high-quality affiliate traffic, so they tend to cost more than those of lower quality.
+Every paid traffic source has a specific cost from the traffic suppliers, depending on its type, quality, the number of locations you target, etc. There’s much competition for websites that bring high-quality affiliate traffic, so they tend to cost more than those of lower quality.

-The amount of traffic you can generate from different sources isn’t the same.
-Some sources may give you traffic from only Tier 3 geographical locations with large volumes and lesser costs.
+So, how to generate traffic for affiliate marketing?
+First of all, the amount of traffic you can generate from different sources isn’t the same.
+Some sources may give you traffic from only Tier 3 geographical locations with large volumes and lower costs.
 Others will let you target Tier 1 GEOs with higher costs.
-You should decide on the tier of traffic you’re interested in and identify where to get it.
+You should decide on the tier of traffic you’re interested in and identify where to get it for a certain cost you determine to pay.

 Different affiliate advertising networks have different rules for advertisers.
 Most of the laws concern misleading advertising and product categories.
 Check the regulations of the affiliate traffic sources you want to advertise on and know what they prohibit.
 Violations can get you banned from a traffic source for life.